Margarita “Gaita” Fores on the state of the F&B industry and food trends for 2021.

 Opening opportunities outdoors

 Margarita Fores confided that food outlets located inside malls struggle in comparison to those with options for dining outdoors.
-“Diners feel more safe when they dine in places with open spaces.
-Our best performing branches that were located inside malls no longer do as well as those with outdoor areas,” she confirmed.
+“Diners feel safer when they dine in places with open spaces.
+Our best-performing branches that were located inside malls no longer do as well as those with outdoor areas,” she confirmed.

 The Loggia’s menu is decidedly simple but bursting with flavors.
-Dinner under the stars on the estate’s storied grounds feature specialties like Artichoke and Sundried Tomato Dip, Squash Passato, Beetroot Ravioli, Slow Roasted US Beef Belly, Panna Cotta with poached strawberries and fine wine.
+Dinner under the stars on the estate’s storied grounds features specialties like Artichoke and Sundried Tomato Dip, Squash Passato, Beetroot Ravioli, Slow Roasted US Beef Belly, Panna Cotta with poached strawberries, and fine wine.
 “Of course we have our selection of burrata salads.
 Soon, we will also be adding Spanish dishes.”

 When the team becomes family

 The sense of joy and pride in Gaita’s voice was palpable even over Zoom and intermittent Internet signal.
 “We’ve had to keep moving and innovating.
 And the reward is that our people have managed to stay employed and keep their tenure,” declared Gaita.
 Sacrifices had to be made, among them adjustments in working hours and scope.

 “Right now, we are just eager to get everyone vaccinated,” she said.
 “We are looking to get vaccines not just for our family and friends but also to ensure that our staff is protected.
 The challenge will lie in convincing them that it is the best option.”

 Getting through with grace, kindness, and compassion

 The past year has been challenging to say the least, but it has also opened new doors, opportunities, and lessons.
 “There is always something good that comes out of this newness and change in perspective,” said Gaita.